Dakunvarlar/Alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that prints the result of the addition a script that prints the result of POWER divided by DIVIDE, followed by a new line. a script that displays the result of BREATH to the power LOVE
+a script that prints the result of the addition a script that prints the result of POWER divided by DIVIDE, followed by a new line. a script that displays the result of BREATH to the power LOVE a script that converts a number from base 2 to base 10. a script that prints a number with two decimal places, followed by a new line.